This article has been updated on Aug. 26, 2021 to provide the most recent information about the Monero RandomX algorithm and CPU mining.

 Things to Consider Before You Mine Monero

 Mining is a business; therefore, the profitability of mining Monero should come into play before you even think of acquiring the necessary equipment.
+To determine if mining Monero is profitable, you have to take into consideration the mining hardware hashrate, electricity costs and the pool maintenance fees provided.
 A key factor that adds to the profitability of XMR miners is that the process doesn't require pricey heavy-duty gizmos like in Bitcoin.
 With even a simple CPU, or GPU, you are good to go.

 Mining is a time-based competition.
 Therefore, the higher the device's processing speed, the luckier and merrier the mining process would be.
 And as stated earlier, Monero uses the same consensus mechanism as Bitcoin, albeit with a different hashing algorithm.

 , while Monero uses RandomX.
 The two hashing algorithms cause the difference in supported mining devices.
 Although ASIC

 to take a stab at the privacy-focused cryptocurrency, the XRM team has managed to iterate anti-ASIC upgrades enough times to keep these devices at bay.

 Why chase ASICs away?
 Due to their cost, only a select few can afford them, leading to the centralization of miners — hence, overriding the decentralization vision of the crypto community in the Monero developers’ eyes.